survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 The size of our style has decreased noticeably.
 Instead of 16k we have roughly 2k now.
 The difference would be even bigger for heavier CSS frameworks.

-T> PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
+PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
 You can enable these through the `purifyOptions` field when instantiating the plugin.

-T> Given PurifyCSS might not pick all of the classes you are using, you can use `purifyOptions.whitelist` array to define selectors which it should leave in the result no matter what.
+Given PurifyCSS might not pick all of the classes you are using, you should use `purifyOptions.whitelist` array to define selectors which it should leave in the result no matter what.

 W> Using PurifyCSS will lose CSS source maps even if you have enabled them through loader specific configuration!
 This has to do with the way it works internally.